 Hawaii Research and Development Tax Credit Summary

-Hawaii allows a refundable credit against corporate or personal income tax for expenditures on research activities to qualified high technology businesses (businesses which conduct more than 50% of its activities in qualified research).
+Hawaii allows a refundable credit against corporate or personal income tax for expenditures on research activities to qualified high technology businesses (businesses that conduct more than 50% of their activities in qualified research).
 The credit is generally based on the federal research credit allowed under IRC Sec.
-41 and is available for years 2013 through 2019.
+41 and is available for years 2013 through 2024.
 Below is a summary of Hawaii's R&D Tax Credit:

 - The claim for the Hawaii credit is made by attaching to the applicable income tax return Forms N-346 and N-346A, including a copy of federal Form 6765.

 - The credit is waived if the taxpayer fails to claim it by the end of the 12th month following the close of the tax year when the research expenditures were incurred.